YusukeHosonuma/SwiftParamTest/README.md

 SwiftParamTest supports two way of code-style dependent on Swift version.

-### Function builders API (recommended)
+### Result builders API (recommended)

-I recommend this when you use Swift 5.1 or later (because this API uses Function builders).
+I recommend this API when you use Swift 5.4 or later (because this API uses Result builders).

 ```swift
 assert(to: max) {